NewOrbit/twotime/README.md

    always-auth=true
    ````
 3. If `vsts-npm-auth -config .npmrc` doesn't work, try `npx vsts-npm-auth -config .npmrc`.
+4. If that command fails with a "Couldn't get an authentication token" message, try adding `-F` to the end of the command to force it.
+    - This can also happen if you already have an expired auth token in `.npmrc`.
+You can try clearing the contents of the file down to just the above three lines and then retrying the `vsts-npm-auth` command.

 ### Installing the correct version

+**Note:** _You can't finish timers from previous days that were started with the old twotime.
+Either finish those timers first, or
+fix up manually in Harvest and TP afterwards._

 _Uninstall_ the old version 2.0.0: